Libertarian Party (United States): Retirement and Social Security

-Social issues
+Social

 The Libertarian Party supports the legalization of all victimless crimes, including drugs, pornography, prostitution, polygamy, and gambling, has always supported the removal of restrictions on homosexuality, opposes any kind of censorship and supports freedom of speech, and supports the right to keep and bear arms while opposing Federal capital punishment.
 The Libertarian Party's platform states: "Government does not have the authority to define, license or restrict personal relationships.
-Consenting adults should be free to choose their own sexual practices and personal relationships".
+Consenting adults should be free to choose their own sexual practices and personal relationships."

 Abortion

-Libertarians have very different opinions on the issue, just like in the general public.
+Libertarians have differing opinions on the issue.
 Some, like the group Libertarians for Life, consider abortion to be an act of aggression against a child, therefore necessitating government intervention to prevent it.
 Others, like the group Pro-Choice Libertarians, consider denying a woman the right to choose abortion to be an act of aggression from the government against her.
 The party has nominated both anti-abortion and abortion rights candidates.
 Their 2012 and 2016 presidential nominee Gary Johnson and their 2020 nominee Jo Jorgensen are pro-choice, as were past presidential nominees other than 1988 nominee Ron Paul and 2008 nominee Bob Barr.
 The platform had been pro-choice from 1972 until May 2022 when the abortion plank was deleted.